 3. Add some bleach to where you fill your fresh tank (depending on the size of the fresh water tank) 1-3 cups.

-4. Fill fresh water tank, if smell is really bad maybe only fill it about 1/3 - 1/2 full
+4. Fill fresh water tank, if smell is really bad only fill it about 1/3 - 1/2 full

 7. Drain water heater and fresh tank again and refill.

-Generator ran fine and now it cranks but won't start?
+Generator cranks but won't start?

 A mental note for you regarding your rooftop A/C and extremely hot temperatures.